csc-fw/otmb_fw_code/README.md

 Now the ME21ME31ME41fw_2019 branch still used type C for normal CSC and type D for reversed CSC,  and ucf file is not changed yet.

-the ME21ME31ME41 version is expceted to be commissioned for ME21 at begining of Run3 and ME3141 since Run3
+the ME21ME31ME41 version is expceted to be commissioned for ME21 at begining of Run3 and ME3141 since Run3.
+First compilation on 2019 Feb 19 with error.